v-research/lastchat/README.md

 done
 ```
 I use `>>`, instead of the single `>` because:
-- `> file` writes a new `file` (or overwrites the whole conent of a file with the same name)
+- `> file` writes a new `file` (or overwrites the whole content of a file with the same name)
 - `>> file` appends at the end of `file`

 and we solved [BUG#3]

 ## Command Substitution (LASTchat v0.2_logging)
-Chat persistency often requires some timestamps so that one knows when the logged string has been logged or, in our case,
+Chat persistence often requires some timestamps so that one knows when the logged string has been logged or, in our case,
 when the message has been sent.
 We can add a timestamp to each message by requiring the client to do so when they send a message.
 We can obtain a timestamp with the command `date +FORMAT` where FORMAT can be (see `man date` for more FORMATs) %D-%r for DATE-TIME.